ischrack/ischrack/README.md

-# 👋 Hi there, and welcome to my GitHub (it's a work in progreess) 👋
+# 👋Hi there, and welcome to my GitHub👋
+(it's a work in progreess)

 ## Let's connect and have a chat

 # 👨‍💻 A more about me and my interests